Reciprocal causation: Reciprocal causation in evolutionary biology

 Reciprocal causation features in several explanations within contemporary evolutionary biology, including sexual selection theory, coevolution, habitat selection, and frequency-dependent selection.
 In these examples, the source of selection on a trait coevolves with the trait itself, therefore causation is reciprocal and developmental processes potentially become relevant to evolutionary accounts.
-For instance, a peacock’s tail evolves through mating preferences in peahens, and those preferences coevolve with the male trait.
-The ‘ultimate explanation’ for the male trait is the prior existence of female preferences, proximately manifest in differential peahen mate choice decisions, whilst the ‘ultimate explanation’ for the peahens’ mating preferences is the prior existence of variation in the peacock's tail associated with fitness.
+For instance, a peacock's tail evolves through mating preferences in peahens, and those preferences coevolve with the male trait.
+The 'ultimate explanation' for the male trait is the prior existence of female preferences, proximately manifest in differential peahen mate choice decisions, whilst the 'ultimate explanation' for the peahens' mating preferences is the prior existence of variation in the peacock's tail associated with fitness.
 This example illustrates how reciprocal causation is not a rejection of the proximate-ultimate distinction itself, but instead a rejection of the implication that developmental processes should not feature in evolutionary explanations.

 Reciprocal causation also applies in other domains of evolutionary biology.
 The extended evolutionary synthesis emphasizes how developmental events, including both the causal effects of environments on organisms (for instance, arising through developmental plasticity, or epigenetic inheritance) and the causal effects of organisms on environments (e.g. niche construction), can direct the course of evolution.
 Developmental plasticity, niche construction, extra-genetic forms of inheritance and developmental bias are recognized as playing evolutionary roles that cannot be reduced to natural selection of genetically encoded characters or strategies.
 Proximate causes are not autonomous from natural selection, but rather feed back to influence the rate and direction of adaptive evolution.
 This goes beyond the recognition that ontogenetic processes can impose constraints on the action of selection, or that proximate and ultimate processes interact.
 Rather, developmental processes are also seen as a source of evolutionary novelty, initiators of evolutionary episodes, and co-directors of patterns of evolutionary change.

 Contention

 Acceptance or rejection of Mayr's proximate-ultimate distinction may lie at the centre of several major debates within contemporary biology, concerning evo devo (evolutionary developmental biology), niche construction, cultural evolution, human cooperation, and the evolution of language.
 According to some biologists and philosophers, these disputes share a common pattern.
-On one side are researchers who consider that interaction and feedback processes traditionally characterized as ‘proximate’ have explanatory value for ‘ultimate’ evolutionary questions.
+On one side are researchers who consider that interaction and feedback processes traditionally characterized as 'proximate' have explanatory value for 'ultimate' evolutionary questions.
 Their concern is that the proximate-ultimate distinction has discouraged consideration of the manner in which developmental processes can set the evolutionary agenda, for instance, by introducing innovations, channeling phenotypic variation, or initiating evolutionary episodes through modifying selection pressures.
-One the other side are researchers who largely adopt Mayr's stance with a clean separation of proximate and ultimate causation.
+On the other side are researchers who largely adopt Mayr's stance with a clean separation of proximate and ultimate causation.
 For the latter, a failure to respect Mayr's dichotomy is considered a sign of confusing an evolutionary explanation with a mechanistic explanation.